-Tenured teachers with "Excellent" or "Proficient" ratings have a two year evaluation cycle.
+Tenured teachers with "Excellent" or "Proficient" ratings have a three year evaluation cycle.
 Tenured teachers with "Needs Improvement" or "Unsatisfactory" ratings AND non-tenured teachers are on a one year cycle.
 All summative performance evaluation ratings must be submitted by March 1 of each year.

-The total number of SLOs a teacher needs to write depends on 1) the length of the evaluation cycle (e.g. two years for tenured teachers with "Excellent" or "Proficient" ratings) and 2) the length of the courses/classes taught.
-There are three possible processes for teachers regarding the number of SLOs to develop and their associated timelines.
-Everyone will fit into one of these processes.
+The total number of SLOs a teacher needs to write depends on 1) the length of the evaluation cycle (e.g. three years for tenured teachers with "Excellent" or "Proficient" ratings)

-Process One: Tenured Teachers with Yearlong Classes (2 SLOs over the 2-Year Cycle)
+Process One: Tenured Teachers (3 SLOs over the 3-Year Cycle)